Cory Harkey: Professional career

 Harkey was invited to the 2012 NFL Scouting Combine.

-On May 8, 2012, he was signed by the St. Louis Rams as an undrafted free agent.
+On May 8, 2012, Harkey was signed by the St. Louis Rams as an undrafted free agent.
 At the conclusion of 2012 training camp, Harkey was released and placed on the Rams practice squad.
-He was elevated to the active roster on November 17, 2012, taking the roster place of Kellen Heard, who had been released the previous week.
+He was elevated to the active roster on November 17, taking the roster place of Kellen Heard, who had been released the previous week.
 Harkey dressed in his first game on the roster and was targeted once.
 He scored his first touchdown against the Houston Texans on October 13, 2013.

 Harkey has been frequently utilized as a fullback with the Rams.

 In March 2015, Harkey signed a one-year restricted free-agent tender offer.

 Harkey was placed on injured reserve on December 13, 2016, with a triceps injury.

 On September 2, 2017, Harkey was released by the Rams.